 I feel more strongly than ever that I need to get out of Salt Lake.
 My time here is done, especially now that I got everything I wanted from local community theatre.

 Washington state has been calling my name all my life.
 As a child, it was Seattle.
-I soon learned that green requires rain, and I’m a desert baby.
+I quickly remembered that green requires rain, and I’m a desert baby.
 I get depressed without my sun.
 (I get depressed with massive sun.
 Imagine life without it!
 Oy.)
 Light lamps, blah blah blah….
 The inexpensive ones are ineffective, and that’s not the point.
 I want to play in hot summer.
 I don’t want to live in gray, cool drizzle.
 Plus, who can afford Seattle?
 (And who wants a huge mechanical eye-sore in the corner?
 I surround myself with beauty, thank you.
 I’m a Taurus.)

 For years, I’ve dreamed of Spokane.
 I went there for a choral competition in high school and have never forgotten that beautiful small city.
 Now I just want some town in northern Idaho or eastern Washington.
 North Idaho scares me, because even though the Aryan Nation went bankrupt, they’re still there, and the reputation of the area attracts loners, rightwing hatemongers, and since the 90s, retired racist LA cops.
 Yuck.